kompjuteras/total_linux_hardening/README.md

 total-linux-hardening
 =========

-Ansible role for Linux hardening on (currently) supported systems and for now, it is tested on:
+Ansible role for the Linux hardening enterprise systems.
+Currently, supported systems are:
-- CentOS 7, 8
+- CentOS 7, 8, 9
-- RedHat 7, 8
+- Red Hat 7, 8, 9
 - SLES_SAP (SLES) 12, 15

 The role is created with some recommendations from CIS, Red Hat, Lynis, and my own.
 Testing is done only on minimal server installations, so please use role with caution and always have system backup when you run it.
 Please, do not run role on production servers, there are much of works with software packages, firewall setup, file system, and partition changes and other sensitive parts of systems and there will be reboots - so, run only after test on testing servers (like you already do, I hope :-)